 “My dad’s chainsaw is back there, you asshole!”
 Marcus shot back at him.

 “Marcus, I think your dad might have some more important things to worry about.
 Like, I don’t know, the whole town going crazy?”

 “You shot Charlie!”
 Donnie yelled at Davidson from behind the driver’s seat.
 “I think you might have killed him!”

 Miss Avery’s head rose, her pale face peeking out from the tangled mess of hair.
 Her voice was shaking, “Where are we going?”

-The Deputy answered calmly, though Donnie’s comment had taken the wind from his sails.
-That boy was only a child.
+The Deputy answered calmly, though Donnie’s comment had sucked the wind from his sails; he had shot a child.
+The boy was only a child.
 “Back to the station.
 I’m going to contact the Sheriff and we’ll get this whole thing figured out, okay?
 Everybody just cool out, okay?
 Try to relax…”

 Davidson’s eyes went from the road to the rear-view then back to the road.
 He reached over and switched on the siren.

 Davidson’s cruiser sat idle in the Sheriff’s Office parking lot, headlights glaring a spotlight on the front brick of the building.
 Outside was quiet.
 Inside the car was just the same.
 Davidson had spent the ride wondering if it might have been better to turn the car around and flatten those rabid kids.
 They were evil.
 Soulless.
 He couldn’t get the image of their bloodthirsty eyes out of his head.

 Leaning back in his seat, Davidson exhaled slowly, rubbing his eyes tiredly.
 “That must have been every kid in town with braces,” he said, knowing full well there were many more.